rubrikinc/use-case-aws-native-secrets-rotation/README.md

 ## :blue_book: Documentation

 Here are some resources to get you started!
-If you find any challenges from this project are not properly documented or are unclear, please raise an issueand let us know!
+If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](docs/quick-start.md)
 * [Rubrik API Documentation](https://github.com/rubrikinc/api-documentation)